MicrosoftDocs/architecture-center/docs/guide/architecture-styles/index.md

 By adhering to these constraints, what emerges is a system where services can be deployed independently, faults are isolated, frequent updates are possible, and it's easy to introduce new technologies into the application.

-Before choosing an architecture style, make sure that you understand the underlying principles and constraints of that style.
+Each architecture style has its own trade-offs.
+Therefore, before choosing any architectural style, make sure that you understand the underlying principles and constraints of that style.
 Otherwise, you can end up with a design that conforms to the style at a superficial level, but does not achieve the full potential of that style.
+You need to pay attention more to why you're choosing a certain architectural style than to how to implement it.
 It's also important to be pragmatic.
 Sometimes it's better to relax a constraint, rather than insist on architectural purity.

+Choosing an appropriate architectural style should be done ideally with a team of 3-5 stakeholders.
+The team should firstly identify the shape of the problem they are trying to solve.
+Then they should identify business drivers and corresponding architecture characteristics (also known as non-functional requirements) then prioritize them.
+For example, if they need shorter time to market, they should prioritize maintainability, testability and deployability.
+Or if they have constrained time or budget, they should prioritize feasibility and simplicity.
+Afterwards, the team can identify a candidate architecture style but they must be sure that the shape of their candidate architecture style matches the shape of the problem they are trying to solve.
+Otherwise, it can lead to an epic failure.
+Also note that choosing and maintaining an architectural style is not a one-off activity but a continuous approach: the architecture should be continuously measured, validated and fine-tuned over time.

 The following table summarizes how each style manages dependencies, and the types of domain that are best suited for each.